Create Kubernetes Cluster in Azure

-Mainly, you only need to provide a name for your Kubernetes cluster and the rest can be left as default but to have more control over your cluster, you can modify Region, Node count and Node size accordingly.
-Also, you have the options to scale, monitor, add authentication, networking and tags in your Kubernetes cluster to have a more optimized cluster.
+Primarily, all you need to do is assign a name to your Kubernetes cluster, leaving the rest in their default settings.
+However, for enhanced control over your cluster, you can adjust the Region, Node count, and Node size as per your requirements.
+Additionally, you have the flexibility to scale, monitor, and incorporate authentication, networking, and tags into your Kubernetes cluster, allowing you to optimize it further.

 Click on the Review + Create button at the bottom of the window to review the provided details.

 Once the validation criterion is met, you will be notified as thus,

 - Click on Create to create your Kubernetes cluster.
 This creation process usually takes a few minutes to complete.

 - After the resource group has been successfully created, create a service principal and configure its access to Azure resources through the following command